Online Allocation and Pricing: Constant Regret via Bellman Inequalities: Online Probing

-In this setting, each type $j$ has an independent random reward $R_j$ drawn from the set $\crl{r_{jk}: k\in[m]}$; the reward is $r_{jk}$ with probability $q_{jk}$.
-We assume without loss of generality that $r_{j1} <r_{j2}<\ldots<r_{jm}$ and $r_{jm}>0$.
-The parameters $\vr$ and $\vq$ are known.
-For ease of exposition, we assume that all items have weight $1$; our analysis however extends to general weights $w_j$.
-The controller has a resource budget (i.e., knapsack capacity) $\Bh\in \N$ and a probing budget $\Bp\in\N$.
+We now apply our framework to online probing.
+Here, each arrival type $j$ has an independent random reward $R_j\in\crl{r_{jk}: k\in[m]}$ drawn with probabilities $\{q_{jk}\}$; $\vr$ and $\vq$ are known.
+We assume w.l.o.g that $r_{j1} <r_{j2}<\ldots<r_{jm}$ and $r_{jm}>0$.
+For ease of exposition, we assume that all arrivals have unit weights; our analysis however extends to general weights $w_j$.
+The controller may accept ($\accept$), reject ($\reject$) or probe ($\probe$) the arrival.
+Accepting type-$j$ item without probing results in expected reward of $\bar r_j\defeq \sum_{k\in [m]}r_{jk}q_{jk}$.
+Probing reveals the realized reward, after which it can be accepted or rejected.
+The controller has a resource budget $\Bh\in \N$ and a probing budget $\Bp\in\N$.
 When an arrival is accepted (resp. probed), we reduce $\Bh$ (resp. $\Bp$) by one.
-If an item of type $j$ is probed, then $R_j$ is revealed and the controller can decide whether to accept or reject the item.
-The controller can also accept an item of type $j$ without probing, in which case the expected reward is $\bar r_j\defeq \sum_{k\in [m]}r_{jk}q_{jk}$.

-\longversion{ Note that when either $\Bp\geq \T$ or $\Bp=0$, this problem reduces to the baseline \oknap.
-In particular, when $\Bp\geq \T$, the controller can probe at every single period, in which case we are back at the baseline \oknap with revealed rewards and $mn$ types.
-If $\Bp=0$, we have the baseline \oknap with $n$ types and reward equal to the expectation $\bar{r}_j$ for type $j$. }